 Students learn about the pleasure and enjoyment of making different kinds of photographic and digital media works in still, interactive and moving forms.
-They learn to represent their ideas and interests with reference to contemporary trends and how photographers, videographers, film-makers, computer/digital and performance artists make photographic and digital media works.
+They learn to represent their ideas and interests with reference to contemporary trends and how photographers, videographers, film-makers and artists make photographic and digital media works.